Azure/iot-plug-and-play-bridge/readme.md

 ### Deploy Azure PnP Bridge

-Instruction on deploy it
-- How to specify Configuration for Azure PnP Bridge
-- How to configure for auto start PnP Bridge
-- How to provision the device
-- How to set up an IoT Central Dashboard
+1. Set up an IoT Central Dashboard
   - https://docs.microsoft.com/en-us/azure/iot-central/tutorial-define-device-type

-- How to get the Connection String to connect the device to IoT Central
+2. Setup a device and get the Connection String to connect the device to IoT Central.
+This device is the Azure PnP Bridge Device.
   - https://docs.microsoft.com/en-us/azure/iot-central/tutorial-add-device

+3. Setup Azure PnP Bridge Device
+    - Refer to "Re-Requisite" section for choosing OS image to install on the device.
+    - Update src/pnpbridge/config.json "ConnectionString" under "PnpBridgeParameters" with the step #2 Connection String for the device.
+    - copy pnpbridge.exe and src/pnpbridge/config.json in the same location on the Azure PnP Bridge Device.
+    - In a command line window, type "pnpbridge.exe".
+This will start Azure PnP Bridge process.